Glossary

 • Mandatory reporting on the turnover and investments associated with the taxonomy for financial players and large companies.

-The EU Taxonomy Regulation pursues six central environmental objectives, which form the assessment standard:
+The EU Taxonomy Regulation pursues six central environmental objectives that form the assessment standard for being classified as "sustainable":

 • Climate protection